How to Prepare For Your Interview Employment

 As with the previous section, your questions should be prepared ahead of time.
 You should have more than one prepared, just in case one of your questions is answered during the interview.
 Generally speaking, it’s best to prepare 3 – 5 beforehand, with an additional 2 as substitutes.
 Don’t be afraid to have a conversation with your hiring manager after they’ve answered your questions — your hiring manager will be more likely to remember you if they’ve had an engaging conversation with you.

 Dress For The Job You Want

 The days of automatically wearing your formal best for an interview are long gone.
 While you should dress professionally for your interview, it’s important to keep in mind that this means different things for different industries.

 To find out what clothes you should wear, make sure to take some time to do some research.
-If you’re applying through an agency, speak to your recruitment specialist and ask for their opinion.
+If you’re applying through an agency, speak to your recruiter and ask for their opinion.
 They’ll have a lot of experience with this type of thing and know just how you should dress.

 Interviews can be very stressful, but you shouldn’t let yourself get out of shape about it.
-It’s important that you go into your interview well rested and as relaxed as possible.
-To do this, make sure you go to sleep early the night before, and take a few minutes before the interview to centre yourself.
+It’s important that you go into your interview well-rested and as relaxed as possible.
+To do this, make sure you go to sleep early the night before and take a few minutes before the interview to centre yourself.
 By doing this, you’ll be able to go into the interview with confidence.

 To find out more about what we can do to help, contact Building Better Opportunities today and book your one-to-one appointment.